The moon was full, the hour late, When the phone call came

 For fifty years and more 'tis known, For love of God and Man;

-For one fair daughter, seven sons, Who helped to till the land.
+For one fair daughter, eight fine sons, Who helped to till the land.

 For fifty years and more 'tis known, The house a family forum